boxfish-studio/svelte-contentful-boilerplate/README.md

 ## Contentful and Svelte

-The goal of using Contentful with Svelte is to be able of create pages with different content and components on each one of them.
+The goal of using Svelte with [Contentful] is to be able to easily manage content and components.
+Therefore, there must be certain relation between [Contentful] models and Svelte components (i.e.: a component called `Button` could be associated to the model `Button` in Contentful).

-For this reason, in this boilerplate there is some parallelism between Contentful models and Svelte components (i.e.: a component called `Button` can be associated to a model of type `Button` in Contentful).
-In order to do that, when a page is fetched from Contentfull, it will have this structure:
+On the other hand, a page from [Contentful] will be composed as:

 ```typescript
 // contentful.types.ts